rahulumrao/sparc/README.md

 ## Overview

 SPARC is a Python package build around the `ASE` wrapper that implements an automated workflow of developing machine learning potential for reactive chemical systems.
-It automates the process of identifying new structures in the configurational space without having to run initial _ab-initio_ MD simulations. ``SPARC`` is designed to work seamlessly within the Python framewrok, providing users with powerful tools for efficient simulation and model improvement.
+It automates the process of identifying new structures in the configurational space without having to run initial _ab-initio_ MD simulations.
+SPARC is designed to work seamlessly within the Python framewrok to efficiently improve ML model.

 ## Key Features

+- Automated active learning workflow
-- Ab initio Molecular Dynamics (AIMD) using [VASP](https://www.vasp.at/)
+- _Ab initio_ molecular dynamics (AIMD) using [VASP](https://www.vasp.at/) and [CP2K](https://www.cp2k.org/)
 - Machine learning potential training with [DeepMD-kit](https://github.com/deepmodeling/deepmd-kit)
-- Deep Potential Molecular Dynamics (DPMD) simulations
-- Active learning for continuous model improvement
+- ML/MD simulations and iterative model refinement
 - Reactive trajectory generation with [PLUMED](https://www.plumed.org/) integration

 ## Requirements